 Semantics; Dialogue; Multimodal Interaction; Meaning in Situated Interaction; Natural Language Understanding as an Interactive Process; Natural Human/Computer Interaction.

-Well, computational linguistics” lab, but also it doesn’t hurt that co is also the prefix of communication, coordination, context, content, coherence, and, well, collaboration, which are all phenomena we’re interested in.
+Well, computational linguistics” lab, but it doesn’t hurt that co is also the prefix of communication, coordination, context, content, coherence, and, well, collaboration, which are all phenomena we’re interested in.

 news (via twitter):